imrahulr/imrahulr.github.io/_posts/2018-01-11-quora-insincere-question.md

 The following preprocessing steps are performed -
 - Converting all characters to lower case ones.
-- Replacing number by #
+- Replacing numbers by #s
 - Removing and cleaning punctuations (inserting a single space across punctuations)
 - Correcting common mis-spelled words